droserasprout/lenovo-yoga-c930-linux/README.md

 	Soft blocked: yes
 	Hard blocked: yes
 ```
-If your devices are hard blocked by rfkill there are to ways of dealing with this:
+If your devices are hard blocked by rfkill there are two ways of dealing with this:

 Recommended: cherrypick [this commit](https://github.com/torvalds/linux/commit/67133c6d99ef0d8917f764a9a70039b5e78d5e71) to desired branch and build a whole kernel or just `ideapad-laptop` module by yourself.